python/cpython/Doc/library/xml.etree.elementtree.rst

 .. moduleauthor:: Fredrik Lundh <fredrik@pythonware.com>

-The Element type is a flexible container object, designed to store hierarchical data structures in memory.
+The :class:`Element` type is a flexible container object, designed to store hierarchical data structures in memory.
 The type can be described as a cross between a list and a dictionary.

 Each element has a number of properties associated with it: